-The activities of the CGS are of critical importance to understand the tectonics of the Mediterranean basin and several geophysical and geodynamic parameters, as well as the materialization of the international Terrestrial Reference Frame.
-Furthermore, the same instruments are used for other type of activities, such as space navigation, astrometry, radio astronomy, telecommunications and fundamental physics.
+CGS activities play a key role in understanding the tectonics of the Mediterranean basin and a large number of geophysical and geodynamic parameters, as well as in developing the international Terrestrial Reference Frame.
+The same equipment is also used for other types of activities, including space navigation, astrometry, radio astronomy, telecommunications and fundamental physics.

-In the context of the International Association of Geodesy, the ASI/CGS is a member of the International Laser Ranging Service (ILRS), the International VLBI Service (IVS), the International GNSS Service (IGS) and the International Gravity Field Service (IGFS), both as an observation station and as a data analysis center.
-Since 2004, the CGS has been the Primary Official Combination Center of the ILRS, with the task to produce, on a weekly and daily basis, a set of global geodetic parameters which are determined through a rigorous combination of several independent solutions, coming from laboratories throughout the world.
-The CGS’ satellite and lunar laser telemetry system, known as MLRO (Matera Laser Ranging Observatory), was named after Rocco Petrone and "his extraordinary adventure from Basilicata to the Moon” on January 31st, 2004.
-Petrone, the son of Lucanian migrants to the USA, was the director of the Apollo missions which brought man to the Moon.
+ASI/CGS belongs to the International Association of Geodesy, and as such it is a member of the International Laser Ranging Service (ILRS), the International VLBI Service (IVS), the International GNSS Service (IGS) and the International Gravity Field Service (IGFS).
+It is both as an observation station and as a data analysis center.
+Since 2004, the CGS has been ILRS Primary Official Combination Center entrusted with the task of producing, on a weekly and daily basis, sets of global geodetic parameters developed by combining numerous independent solutions from laboratories around the world.
+On January 31, 2014 the CGS's satellite and lunar laser telemetry system, known as the Matera Laser Ranging Observatory (MLRO), was named after Rocco Petrone and "his extraordinary adventure from Basilicata to the Moon."
+Petrone, whose parents migrated to the U.S., was the director of the Apollo missions that took man to the moon.

-At the beginning of the 90’s, the ASI signed an agreement with the ESA to develop the Italian Processing and Archiving Facility (I-PAF) and, subsequently, the Italian Processing and Archiving Centre (I-PAC) for the monitoring of the data acquired with the ESA ERS-1/2 and ENVISAT satellite missions.
-The CGS had an essential role also in the Italian-German-American SIR-C/X-SAR and SRTM missions, with the acquisition of the first X-band radar satellites.
+In the early 1990s, ASI entered into an agreement with ESA to set up the Italian Processing and Archiving Facility (I-PAF) and, later, an agreement for the Italian Processing and Archiving Centre (I-PAC) to process data acquired from the ESA ERS-1/2 and ENVISAT satellite missions.
+The CGS also played a key role in the Italian-German-American missions SIR-C/X-SAR and SRTM with the acquisition of the first X-band satellite RADAR data.

-The evolution of the I-PAF/PAC is the Multimission National Centre (CNM), whose purpose is to acquire, process and store the remote-sensing data and, in particular, the data from satellites and instruments developed by the ASI, such as ROSA (Radio Occultation for Sounding the Atmosphere), for the study of climate change through the Radio Occultation technique and, soon, PRISMA (Hyperspectral Precursor and Application Mission).
+The I-PAF/PAC has evolved into the National Multimission Center (CNM), which aims to acquire, process and archive remote sensing data and in particular data from satellites and instruments developed by the Italian Spaace Agency including ROSA (Radio Occultation for Sounding the Atmosphere) for the study of climate change through the technique of Radio Occultation and, shortly, PRISMA (PRecursor HyperSpectral Mission Application).

-Conceived as a multi-mission system which is capable of integrating with other space systems to meet the requirements of a wide community of users, COSMO-SkyMed allows a global coverage of the planet by operating under any weather and lighting conditions, with a maximum of 12 hours-revisitation times on the same geographic area and fast response times (from the user request to the delivery of the product).
+Conceived as a multi-mission system capable of integrating with other space systems to meet the demands of a wide user community, COSMO-SkyMed can operate in all weather and lighting conditions, with revisit times over the same geographic area of up to 12 hours and with rapid response times (from user request to product delivery) thus ensuring global coverage of the planet.

-Since 2003, the CGS has been cooperating intensively with the Department of Engineering of Information of the University of Padua, in the field of "free-space" quantum telecommunications, and established several records which were published in international journals.
-The MLRO system, equipped with a 1.5 meter-diameter telescope, is used for these activities: thanks to its versatility, it was possible to adapt it quite easily so that it can be used for these new applications.
+Ever since 2003 the CGS has been working closely with the Department of Information Engineering of the University of Padua in the field of "free-space" quantum telecommunications.
+The cooperation has resulted in several outstanding results that were published on international journals.
+The MLRO system is used to conduct these activities.
+It is equipped with a 1.5-meter-diameter telescope that being highly versatile can be easily adapted and used for these new applications.

-The CGS hosts one of the nodes of the INRIM (National Institute of Metrological Research), targeted at the optical fiber synchronization of atomic frequency standards for experiments related to the metrology of time and frequency with applications to quantum telecommunications and space geodesy.
+The CGS hosts one of the nodes of the INRIM (National Institute of Metrological Research) network targeted at the optical fiber synchronization of atomic frequency standards for experiments related to time and frequency metrology that find applications in the fields of quantum telecommunications and space geodesy.